Police: 7 Shot Near Transit Station In North Philadelphia

 - FOLLOW US ON:

-PHILADELPHIA: At least seven people have been injured by gunfire near a transit station in north Philadelphia, police said.

-Police said two people were shot in the back shortly before 3 p.m.
-Wednesday near the Southeastern Pennsylvania Transportation Authority station in the Olney neighborhood.
+Philadelphia (AP) At least seven people were wounded by gunfire Thursday near a transit station in north Philadelphia, and one was critically injured, police said.
+A 71-year-old man was listed in critical condition after he was hit once in the stomach and multiple times in the legs shortly before 3 p.m. near the Southeastern Pennsylvania Transportation Authority station in the Olney neighborhood, police said.

-Three other people were hit in an arm, ankle and leg, respectively.
-No information was immediately available on the injuries to two other victims.

-Six were taken to Albert Einstein Medical Center and one to Temple University Hospital.
-Their conditions and the severity of their injuries weren’t immediately available.
+Police said a 22-year-old man was shot in the back, two other men aged 21 and 53 were hit in the legs and a 36-year-old woman and 70-year-old man were each struck in the thigh.
+A 17-year-old girl was shot in the right arm.
+All six were listed in stable condition.
+Police reported two firearms recovered and one person in custody.
+Police Commissioner Danielle Outlaw said it’s unclear whether the firearms confiscated were used in what she called a very brazen” shooting.

+We were able to get someone in custody as quickly as we did because we had officers in the area working on another assignment,” she said.
+I think it’s very telling that folks that are willing to engage in these shootings are becoming more and more emboldened regardless or not if they see us out here.”
+The identity of the person in custody wasn’t immediately released.
+The shooting occurred near the SEPTA station on Broad Street, the city’s major north-south thoroughfare, and next to Einstein Medical Center, where all but one of the victims were taken.
+The seventh victim was taken to Temple University Hospital.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editor